 Preheat the oven to 350 degrees F.

 In a stand mixer, with the paddle attachment, cream the buttery spread and sugar.
-Next, add the egg replacer, milk, and vanilla and blend well.
+(Hand beaters will also work).

 With the stand mixer on low, add the salt and flour until incorporated.

 Spread 3/4 of the cake mixture onto the bottom of the pan.